-The PSES Building will incorporate classrooms; halls; offices; an atrium offering open space for exhibitions; an auditorium; a garden with constructed biological wetlands to treat and recycle greywater; a green roof; and a cafeteria.
-The pleasant, inviting internal spaces will function as meeting places for students and researchers, as well as government officials, industry representatives and members of environmental organizations, involved in the school's activities.
+The Building incorporates classrooms; research laboratories; an innovation acceleration hub; offices; an atrium offering open space for exhibitions; an auditorium that was built on the natural slope of the hill; a garden with constructed biological wetlands to treat and recycle greywater and a green roof.
+The pleasant, inviting internal spaces will function as meeting places for students and researchers, as well as government officials, industry representatives and members of environmental organizations, involved in the department activities.

-In addition to its academic functions as home of the Porter School, the PSES Building will be accessible to the public and offer a broad educational platform, addressing varied aspects of green building and environmental research.
-Visitors will be introduced to the operation of the environmental systems installed in the PSES Building, including solar and thermal energy based air conditioning, advanced bioclimatic ('passive planning') technologies, and measurement & control systems.
-Environmental displays along the Science Promenade, stretching between the building and the university train station, will serve as a prelude to the tour of the building itself.
+In addition to its academic functions as home of the Porter School, the Building is accessible to the public and offer a broad educational platform, addressing varied aspects of green building and environmental research.
+Visitors are introduced to the operation of the environmental systems installed in the Building, including solar and thermal energy based air conditioning, advanced bioclimatic ('passive planning') technologies, and measurement & control systems.
+Environmental displays along the Science Promenade, stretching between the building and the university train station, serve as a prelude to the tour of the building itself.

 The complexity and innovation of this groundbreaking project required extensive knowledge, advanced tools and close teamwork from the earliest planning stages.
 The leading architectural team encompassed three leading firms, specializing in various aspects of green building: Axelrod Grobman Architects (Irit Axelrod & Yasha Grobman), Geotectura (Dr. Joseph Cory) and Chen Architects (Nili & Nir Chen).
 They were joined by several other project partners: Braudo-Maoz Landscape Architecture Ltd., Assa Aharoni Consulting Engineering Ltd., Avivi Axelrod Engineers Ltd. and the Baran Engineering Group, which manages the construction.